Ph.D. University of North Carolina at Chapel Hill, 2012

 "Asian American Religions from Chinese Exclusion to 1965."
 In The Oxford Handbook to Religion and Race in American History, edited by Paul Harvey and Kathryn Gin Lum.
 Oxford: Oxford University Press, 2018.

-Christianity, Social Justice, and the World War II Japanese American Incarceration.
+Christianity, Social Justice, and the Japanese American Incarceration during World War II.
 Chapel Hill: University of North Carolina Press, 2016.

 “Religion and the Japanese American Incarceration.”
 Religion Compass 8:10 (Oct 2014): 317-325.

 “Civil Religious Dissent: Patriotism and Resistance in a Japanese American Incarceration Camp.”
 Material Religion: The Journal of Objects, Art and Belief 10:3 (Sept 2014): 264-293.